Aetherinox/obi-sync-docs/README.md

 ### Nginx Configuration
 You must configure nginx to handle your new subdomains by adding a few entries to your nginx config file.

+> [!NOTE]
+> Do not just copy/paste the server blocks below without looking them over.
+If you have changed port `3000` in your docker container, you must change it below to that same port.

 ```nginx
 map $http_upgrade $connection_upgrade {
         default upgrade;